 Yalda Night, Celebrate the Year Longest Night with Iranians

-Yalda night, Shab-e Yalda or Shab-e Cheleh is one of the oldest Persian festivals, which, like Nowruz and Chaharshanbe Suri, is a reminder of Iran ancient history.
+Yalda night, Shab-e Yalda or Shab-e Cheleh, is one of the oldest Persian festivals, which, like Nowruz and Chaharshanbe Suri, is a reminder of Iran’s ancient history.
 Yalda night begins at sunset on the last day of autumn, December 20 or 21, and ends with the sunrise on the first day of winter.
 This night is longer than all the nights of the year, and after this date, the days gradually become longer and the nights shorter.
-Iranians, celebrated this every year because the ancestors considered this night as a symbol of the end of darkness and the beginning of light.
-Or, in other words, Yalda is the symbol of victory of light over darkness.
-Shab-e Cheleh, as the longest night of the year, is full of memories for Iranians; family gatherings, throwing Yalda night tablecloth, decorating Yalda pomegranates, and listening to poetry and stories with other family members.
+Iranians celebrated this every year because their ancestors considered this night as a symbol of the end of darkness and the beginning of light.
+Or in other words, Yalda is the symbol of victory of light over darkness.
+Shab-e Cheleh, the longest night of the year, is full of memories for Iranians; family gatherings, throwing Yalda night tablecloth, decorating Yalda pomegranates, and listening to poetry and stories with other family members.

 History of Yalda

 Yalda night customs have not changed much over time.
-Join us to tell you about the customs of the Yalda event.
+Join us to tell you about the traditions of the Yalda event.

 Proverbs or Storytelling on Yalda Night Ceremony

-Proverbs, which are a form of poetry and storytelling, were mostly practiced in ancient times.
-In this way, families gathered on this night, and the elders told stories.
-They are usually fairytales stories where most of the heroes are animals, demons, and fairies.
+Proverbs, poetry, and storytelling were mainly practiced in ancient times.
+This way, families gathered on this night, and the elders told stories.
+They are usually fairytale stories where most heroes are animals, demons, and fairies.

 Usually, Hafez omen on the night of Yalda is one of the popular customs of this ceremony.
-To do this, an elder asks the family members to make a secret wish one by one.
-Then, the elder says: Hafez Shirazi, you are the discoverer of every secret, I want a fortune, take a look on me….
-Then, he/she opens the Hafez poetry book randomly and read the poem on the page.
-Afterward, he/she interprets the omen as Hafez’s response to the Yalda Night wishes.
-If the poem content is positive, the omen is considered good, and if it is not, it is considered bad.
-However, since most of Hafez’s sonnets have a mystical, romantic, and hopeful content, usually the omen is considered good.
+To do this, an elder asks the family members to make secret wish one by one.
+Then, the elder says: Hafez Shirazi, you are the discoverer of every secret; I want a fortune, take a look at me….
+Then, they randomly open the Hafez poetry book and read the poem on the page.
+Afterward, they interpret the omen as Hafez’s response to the Yalda Night wishes.
+If the poem’s content is positive, the omen is considered good, and if it is not, it is considered bad.
+However, since most of Hafez’s sonnets have mystical, romantic, and hopeful content, usually, the omen is considered good.

 Reading Shahnameh on Yalda Night Gathering

-Another inseparable part of the Yalda night ritual is reading Shahnameh, the masterpiece of Ferdowsi, the great Persian poet.
+Another inseparable part of the Shab-e Cheleh ritual is reading Shahnameh, the masterpiece of Ferdowsi, the great Persian poet.
 The charm of reading Shahnameh is multiplied by the narrative method.
 Unfortunately, this narrative tradition is disappearing.